aarlin/league-champion-cooldown/README.md

 3. Monitor queries made to Alexa using `zappa tail --since 1m`

 Type `zappa help` for more information on Zappa

+## Troubleshooing

+If you encounter this error when installing flask-ask:
+ModuleNotFoundError: No module named 'pip.req'

+Run the following commands
+`pip install --upgrade "pip<10"`
+`pip install flask-ask`
+`pip install --upgrade pip`

 ## Features